Marina Tsvetaeva: Berlin and Prague

 In May 1922, Tsvetaeva and Ariadna left Soviet Russia and were reunited in Berlin with Efron, who she had thought had been killed by the Bolsheviks.
 There she published the collections Separation, Poems to Blok, and the poem The Tsar Maiden.
 Much of her poetry was published in Moscow and Berlin, consolidating her reputation.
 In August 1922, the family moved to Prague.
 Living in unremitting poverty, unable to afford living accommodation in Prague itself, with Efron studying politics and sociology at the Charles University and living in hostels, Tsvetaeva and Ariadna found rooms in a village outside the city.
 She wrote: "We are devoured by coal, gas, the milkman, the baker... the only meat we eat is horsemeat."
 When offered an opportunity to earn money by reading her poetry, she had to beg a simple dress from a friend to replace the one she had been living in.

 Tsvetaeva began a passionate affair with Konstantyn Rodziewicz, a former military officer, a liaison which became widely known throughout émigré circles.
 Efron was devastated.
 Her break-up with Rodziewicz in 1923 was almost certainly the inspiration for her The Poem of the End and "The Poem of the Mountain".
 At about the same time, Tsvetaeva began correspondence with poet Rainer Maria Rilke and novelist Boris Pasternak.
 Tsvetaeva and Pasternak were not to meet for nearly twenty years, but maintained friendship until Tsvetaeva's return to Russia.

 In summer 1924, Efron and Tsvetaeva left Prague for the suburbs, living for a while in Jíloviště, before moving on to Všenory, where Tsvetaeva completed "The Poem of the End", and was to conceive their son, Georgy, whom she was to later nickname 'Mur'.
 Tsvetaeva wanted to name him Boris (after Pasternak); Efron insisted on Georgy.
 He was to be a most difficult child but Tsvetaeva loved him obsessively.
 With Efron now rarely free from tuberculosis, their daughter Ariadna was relegated to the role of mother's helper and confidante, and consequently felt robbed of much of her childhood.
 In Berlin, before settling in Paris, Tsvetaeva wrote some of her greatest verse, including Remeslo ("Craft", 1923) and Posle Rossii ("After Russia", 1928).
-Reflecting a life in poverty and exiled, the work holds great nostalgia for Russia and its folk history, while experimenting with verse forms.
+Reflecting a life in poverty and exile, the work holds great nostalgia for Russia and its folk history, while experimenting with verse forms.